 Rather than providing detailed descriptions of different cognitive processes, Functions of the Brain: A Conceptual Approach to Cognitive Neuroscience focuses on how the brain functions using specific processes.
-Beginning with a brief history of early cognitive neuroscience research, Kok goes on to discuss how information is represented and processed in the brain, before considering the underlying functional organization of larger-scale brain networks involved in human cognition.
+Beginning with a brief history of early cognitive neuroscience research, Kok goes on to discuss how information is represented and processed in the brain before considering the underlying functional organization of larger-scale brain networks involved in human cognition.
 The second half of the book addresses the architecture of important overlapping areas of cognition, including attention and consciousness, perception and action, and memory and emotion.

-This book is essential reading for upper-level undergraduates studying Cognitive Neuroscience, particularly those taking a conceptual approach to the topic.
+This book is essential reading for upper-level undergraduates studying Cognitive Neuroscience, particularly those taking a more conceptual approach to the topic.

-Chapter 1: The birth of cognitive neuroscience
+1: The birth of cognitive neuroscience

-Chapter 2: Introducing the brain: from synapse to networks
+2: Introducing the brain: from synapse to networks

-Chapter 3: Representation, computing, and control
+3: Representation, computing and control

-Chapter 4: Activation, attention and awareness
+4: Activation, attention and awareness

-Chapter 5: Perception and action
+5: Perception and action

-Chapter 6: Memory systems
+6: Memory systems

 Albert Kok is Emeritus Professor at the University of Amsterdam, the Netherlands.
 He is a former member of the Board of Directors of the Society of Psychophysiological Research (SPR, USA) and Chairman of the Society of Psychonomics in the Netherlands.